 Agreements with other parties

-Before you initiate a project with parties outside of your organisation, you should consult with a legal officer in your HEI about a collaboration agreement.
-You sign that type of agreement in order to to make sure that parties involved are aware of and agree on the prerequisites and responsibilities in a number of areas involving the research, data, and results of the project.
-This is especially important if the parties come from organisations with differing views on, or policies for, copyright and access to materials from the project.
+Before you initiate a project with parties outside of your organization, you should consult with a legal officer in your HEI about a collaboration agreement.
+You sign that type of agreement in order to make sure that parties involved are aware of and agree on the prerequisites and responsibilities in a number of areas involving the research, data, and results of the project.
+This is especially important if the parties come from organizations with differing views on, or policies for, copyright and access to materials from the project.

 Important issues that have to be clarified right from the start are how research data from the project will be managed and how they can be used.
 It needs to be clear who will have access to the data material, in its entirety or parts of it, and for which purposes.
 Are you, as a researcher, guaranteed full access to the project data you need, for as long as you need?
 If you have to agree on common rules for data management, they should be appended to the agreement, for example as a data management plan.